LiswogaMR/ekomi-recruitment-process_A/README.md

 Extract or clone the project in your htdocs folder and inside the erd_sql_dumps folder there is a EKOMI EDR.pdf it just show how the database tables are connect and function as one unit there is also a CREATE DATABSE.docx file Copy the content of the file and run them in your mysql workbench or what ever environment you use to run MySQL

+once everthing is set and running navigate to http://localhost:81/ekomi-recruitment-process_A/index.php this is the landing page
+You can change the port number according to how you set yours in the xampp or php.ini file In mine I default it to 81.

 The database will be imported and ready to be used.
 It has One Admin user Email = Liswogar1@gmail.com and password is = '01'